catalyst-cooperative/pudl/docs/data_sources/ferc1.rst

 Background
 ^^^^^^^^^^

-The *Electric Utility Annual Report*, otherwise known as FERC Form 1, consists of 116 data tables containing ~8GB of financial and operating data for major utilities and licensees.
-There is a wide swath of information in these tables, but they are extremely difficult to access and analyze due to their published format (FoxPro Database) and large quantity of extraneous, inaccurate, or double counted values.
+The FERC Form 1, otherwise known as the **Electric Utility Annual Report**, contains financial and operating data for major utilities and licensees.
+Much of it is not publicly available anywhere else.

 Who is required to fill out the form?
 -------------------------------------